AI Insights score and explanation

 - Continuous retraining: Retrains daily to adapt to evolving fraud tactics.

-- Explainability: Click Explain beneath the score or in the AI Summary to see which signals drove the score higher or lower.
+- Explainability: Click Explain beneath the score or in the AI summary to see which signals drove the score higher or lower.

-- Configurable: Administrators can enable or disable the AI?Insights Score in the AI & Machine Learning settings within the SEON Admin panel.
+- Configurable: Administrators can enable or disable the AI insights score in the AI & Machine Learning settings within the SEON Admin panel.

-Because the AI Insights Score is a probability score, SEON recommends using labels and feedback loops to refine the model over time.
+Because the AI insights score is a probability score, SEON recommends using labels and feedback loops to refine the model over time.
 Read more about best practice for labels here.

 What's behind the score